 Trigger Gem Mechanics

 Trigger Support Gems allow you to 'trigger' (automatically cast) Spells.
 They do not trigger Attacks, Warcrys, or other types of Skill, only Spells.
 They have names of the form "Cast on <X> Support", and like all Support gems, must be linked to the gem you wish to trigger.
-A Spell linked to a Trigger gem cannot be cast itself, although a second copy of that Spell located elsewhere in your equipment still can be if needed.
+A Spell linked to a Trigger gem cannot be cast directly, although a second copy of that Spell located elsewhere in your equipment still can be if needed.

 Once a trigger's requirements (which vary from gem to gem) are met, the supported Spell will be cast automatically, without spending mana or interrupting the character's other actions.
 Trigger supports generally apply some form of cooldown to the triggered Spell, though the exact mechanics vary from gem to gem.